Skip to content

 For the best reading experience, it is recommended that you read through this section.

-• Words and phrases with specific meanings are indicated with “quotation marks” to avoid ambiguity.
+• Words and phrases with specific meanings will be marked with "quotation marks" to avoid ambiguity.

-• When it comes to terms that are inconsistent between programming languages, this book follows Python, for example using None to mean null.
+• When it comes to nouns that are inconsistent between programming languages, this book uses Python as the standard, for example, using None to represent "null".

-• This book partially ignores the comment conventions for programming languages in exchange for a more compact layout of the content.
-The comments primarily consist of three types: title comments, content comments, and multi-line comments.
+• This book partially abandons the comment conventions of programming languages in favor of more compact content layout.
+Comments are mainly divided into three types: title comments, content comments, and multi-line comments.

 """